Melvita Dentifrice Haleine Pure Toothpaste

 - Cellulose Gum – can also harm your enamel, just like hydrated silica.

-- Sodium Benzoate – is a very interesting stuff inside this so-called natural product.
-This element is preservative, in high dosage lethal to humans and also neurotoxin to aquatic animals.
-This component, when used in combination with the citric acid or vitamin C, is cancerogenic.
-And if you read the label on Melvita Dentifrice Haleine Pure you will see it contains citric acid.
-So in other words, Melvita is selling you cancer.
-But things to get worse, sodium benzoate is also destroying mitochondrial DNA, which can lead to faster aging.
-Many people seek for healthy products and use organic products to get closer to nature.
-But consuming thing that can destroy your DNA is very unnatural and should be forbidden by law.
+- Sodium Benzoate – is very interesting stuff inside this so-called natural product.
+This element is preservative, in high dosage, lethal to humans, and also neurotoxin to aquatic animals.
+This component, when used in combination with citric acid or vitamin C, is cancerogenic.
+And if you read the label on Melvita Dentifrice Haleine Pure, you will see it contains citric acid.
+So, in other words, Melvita is selling you cancer.
+But things worsen; sodium benzoate is also destroying mitochondrial DNA, which can lead to faster aging.
+Many people seek healthy products and use organic products to get closer to nature.
+But consuming things that can destroy your DNA is very unnatural and should be forbidden by law.

 Betaine – can make your mouth dry, so if you already have a problem with dry mouth, you should avoid toothpaste containing this component.

 There are many other questionable ingredients on the list.
-I will not check all of them; it is enough just to read about sodium benzoate, and you should know that it is better for your health to avoid Melvita Dentifrice Haleine Pure.
+I will not check all of them; it is enough just to read about sodium benzoate, and you should know that your health should avoid Melvita Dentifrice Haleine Pure.

-Overall Melvita did a bad job.
+Overall, Melvita did a bad job.
 They didn’t pay attention to the ingredients they use.
-Not sure if it is because of the money because this product is very expensive and not healthy.
+Not sure if it is because of the money because this product is costly and not healthy.
 Or is it maybe that they just don’t care.
 They think that only putting a labeled natural or organic on their toothpaste will make the sales.
 They believe that their customers are dumb and won’t check ingredients.
 Well, I have bad news for Melvita.
-We did check them, and we have done this review that can help you decide if you wish to risk with Melvita or buy another toothpaste.
+We did check them, and we have done this review to help you decide if you wish to risk with Melvita or buy another toothpaste.
 Yes, their product is natural, yes they don’t use Fluoride and Sodium Lauryl Sulfate but I m afraid for serious natural products buyers this is just not enough!

 UPDATE 20.02.2015 :